-Psychological, physiological, and sociological effects of mood altering substances and behaviors and their implications for the addiction process are discussed.
-Emphasis is placed on pharmacological effects of tolerance, dependency/withdrawal, cross addiction, and drug interaction.
+Psychological, physiological, and sociological effects of mood altering substances and behaviors.
+Emphasis is placed on pharmacological effects of tolerance, dependency/withdrawal, cross addiction, and drug interaction

 Addicted Family Intervention

 An introduction to the family as a dynamic system focusing on the effects of addiction pertaining to family roles, rules, and behavior patterns.
 Discuss the impact of mood altering substances and behaviors and therapeutic alternatives as they relate to the family from a multicultural and transgenerational perspective.